oortlieb/voodoo-api/README.md

 * POST /order/shipping to create and list shipping options for the order
 * POST /order/create with the model ID, material ID, and shipping option to receive a quote
 * POST /order/confirm with a quote id to confirm the order

+## Example redirect flow

+* GET /model/quote/attributes to get the price for a model with the given x, y, z, surface_area, volume, material_id, units, and quantity
+* GET /order/direct-print to send the user to the Voodoo Manufacturing checkout flow with the file_url, material_id, and quantity